 Growth Management Strategy

-On January 1, 2010, Bill 196, the Barrie-Innisfil Boundary Adjustment Act, 2009, came into effect.
-Bill 196 extended the southern boundary of the City to include 2,293 hectares, or approximately 5,700 acres, of land previously in the Town of Innisfil.
+In January 2010, the Barrie-Innisfil Boundary Adjustment Act, 2009 (Bill 196) came into effect, extending the southern boundary of the City to include 2,293 hectares, or approximately 5,700 acres, of land previously located in the Town of Innisfil.

-The expansion of the City’s boundary provided opportunities for Barrie to plan and mange growth to support a strong and competitive economy, build a compact, vibrant and complete community and create a sustainable future while addressing provincial growth management initiatives.
+The annexed land boundary expansion flagged a need for the City to plan for growth in both the new lands and the existing spaces within the City.
+These plans for growth must support a strong and competitive economy, help build a compact, vibrant and complete community, and create a sustainable future.

-Phases 1, 2 and 3 of the Growth Management Strategy project are now complete.
+All phases of developing the Growth Management Strategy project are now complete:

-The Phase 1 report entitled Population, Housing and Employment Forecast 2006-2031 was issued on July 29, 2010.
-This report provides an overview of existing conditions, the current Provincial, Simcoe Area and local land use planning policy framework, a demographic and economic profile of Barrie and city-wide population, housing and employment forecasts to 2031.
+- Phase 1, completed July 2010: Provided an overview of existing conditions, the current Provincial, Simcoe Area and local land use planning policy framework, a demographic and economic profile of Barrie and city-wide population, housing and employment forecasts to 2031.

-The Phase 2 reports include the Residential Intensification Assessment dated October 21, 2011 and the Retail Commercial Land Use needs Study dated October 26, 2011.
-The Residential Intensification Assessment builds on the City’s Intensification Study dated April 2009 to set out more specifically where intensification is projected to occur and address the phasing/timing of intensification opportunities.
-The purpose of the retail commercial analysis is to examine the potential magnitude, timing, mix and distribution of any future expansions of the retail commercial infrastructure in Barrie warranted as a result of projected market growth.
+- Phase 2, completed October 2011: Included the Residential Intensification Assessment and the Retail Commercial Land Use Needs Study.
+The Residential Intensification Assessment built on the City’s Intensification Study and set out more specifically where intensification is projected to occur.
+It addressed the phasing/timing of intensification opportunities.
+The Retail Commercial analysis examined the potential magnitude, timing, mix and distribution of any future expansions of the retail commercial infrastructure in Barrie warranted as a result of projected market growth.

-The Phase 3 report entitled Employment Lands Municipal Comprehensive Review was issued on November 3, 2011.
-This report incorporates a comprehensive review of employment lands and the development of an employment lands strategy.
-A primary objective of the work is to provide a long-term vision for the City which ensures that Barrie continues to develop as a competitive, well-balanced and sustainable community.
-Fundamental to this objective is an adequate supply of strategic employment lands within well defined designated industrial/business parks throughout the City to 2031 and beyond.
+- Phase 3, completed November 2011: The Employment Lands Municipal Comprehensive Review provided a long-term vision for the City, ensuring that Barrie continues to develop as a competitive, well-balanced and sustainable community.
+Fundamental to this objective is an adequate supply of strategic employment lands within well-defined designated industrial/business parks throughout the City to 2031 and beyond.